How to start talking to your son about puberty

 How to start talking to your child about puberty

-Today, we talk about puberty differently to how our parents talked to us about it.
+Today, we talk about puberty differently from how our parents spoke to us about it.
 We now know that having one big talk doesn’t work.
-And that kids learn best by having lots of small frequent conversations that you keep on repeating.
-You start off with the basics and slowly keep on adding more details as your child gets older and more interested in the topic.
+Kids learn best by having lots of small, frequent conversations that you keep repeating.
+You start with the basics and slowly add more details as your child gets older and more interested in the topic.
 Try to talk about the changes that are happening now as well as the ones to come.

-Kids are usually only interested in learning about stuff that is relevant.
-So you can tell them about sexually transmitted infections when they are 10 or 11, but they won’t be interested in the details until it is relevant ie when they are ready to start thinking about having sex themselves.
+Kids are usually only interested in learning about relevant stuff.
+So you can tell them about sexually transmitted infections when they are 10 or 11, but they won’t be interested in the details until it is relevant, i.e. when they are ready to start thinking about having sex themselves.

 It is the same for us parents!
-You probably had no interest in schooling until your child was finally old enough to start going to school!
+You probably had no interest in schooling until your child was finally old enough to attend school!
 And then, all of a sudden, it became a topic that you needed to learn about.
 Our kids are the same.

 So as well as talking to your child in an everyday way about puberty, you can also look at buying some books for them to read.
-You also find some fantastic puberty books for male bodies too.
+There are some fantastic puberty books for boys in this reviewed book list.

-Do they need to know about the changes that females are going through?
+Do they need to know about the changes different bodies go through?

-Yes, they do need to know that females (or girls) go through puberty, and what some of their changes will be.
-Most of the changes for females are the same but some, like periods and breasts, are different.
+Yes, they need to know that females (or people with ovaries) also go through puberty and what some of their changes will be.
+Most of the changes for bodies with ovaries are the same but some, like periods and breasts, are different.

 When you take an everyday approach where your child will see puberty as a normal part of growing up, it is helpful if both parents can talk to them about it.
 This way they’ll know that they can come to either of you with any questions or concerns they may have about their changing body.

-Some kids are comfortable talking about their changing body with their mother, but some aren’t.
-Let your child guide you as to what they are or aren’t comfortable with.
-If you get the sense that they aren’t comfortable, try to involve a male that they trust, such as an uncle, an older cousin, or a family friend in the conversation.
+Some kids are comfortable talking about their changing bodies with their mothers, but some aren’t.
+Let your child guide you as to what they are uncomfortable with.
+If you get the sense that they aren’t comfortable, try to involve a same-gender adult they trust, such as an uncle, an older cousin, or a family friend, in the conversation.

 References